dsafa/threejs-web-components/README.md

 # threejs-web-components

-experimenting with webcomponents and threejs
+Experimenting with webcomponents and threejs to explore the limits and usability for interactive apps.
+This is not meant to be a usable library or anything and is just for playing around with different ideas.

 # Features